Keep informed of exciting new courses and programs.

 The mission of Rhode Island School of Design Continuing Education (RISD/CE) is to educate students of all ages in art and design with high quality, accessible programs.

 Year-round, hundreds of non-credit RISD/CE courses, workshops and lectures are offered in all aspects of art and design for adults, teens and children.
-RISD/CE's fall and spring terms offer 12-week courses, while winter and summer terms offer more intensive six-week courses.
+RISD/CE's fall and spring terms offer 12-week and six-week courses, while winter and summer terms offer six-week courses.
 In the summer, RISD Continuing Education also offers the six-week Pre-College Program for high school artists and designers, and a broad range of summer programs for college credit: Summer Studies six-week courses in Visual Arts and Design; the Textiles Summer Institute; and the Summer Institute for Graphic Design Studies.
 RISD/CE also offers non-credit certificate programs for adults and teens - each of which average two to three years for completion.

 Approximately 500 faculty members lead RISD Continuing Education courses and programs each year.
 Faculty members come from a variety of backgrounds; many are RISD alumni or graduate students, and most others include practicing professionals, renowned local artists and art educators.